Deep Learning Algorithms for Hedging with Frictions: Deep Learning-based Numerical Algorithms

 \section{Deep Learning-based Numerical Algorithms}

-For practitioners, it is crucial to get the optimal trading strategy numerically, in a time-efficient manner, hence efficient numerical methods to solve the optimization problem~\eqref{general:regular goal} are in need.
+For practitioners, it is crucial to get the optimal trading strategy numerically, especially in a time-efficient manner.
+Therefore, efficient numerical methods to solve the optimization problem~\eqref{general:regular goal} are in great need.
 With the development of GPUs and highly accurate machine learning models, the optimal hedging problems can be solved numerically by using learning-based algorithms.
 There are two numerical approaches to do so: numerically solving the FBSDE system~\eqref{eq:dphidyn} - \eqref{eq:BSDEY} or directly targeting the goal functional~\eqref{general:regular goal}.
-In this section, we present two deep learning-based numerical algorithms guided by these ideas.
+In this section, we first present two popular deep learning-based numerical algorithms guided by these ideas: the FBSDE solver, and the Deep Hedging algorithm.
+Then, we highlight the advantages and disadvantages of these two methods in practice, especially when both of them fail to work.
+Finally, we introduce a transfer learning-based method, the {\em ST-Hedging} algorithm, to efficiently solve the optimal hedging problems when others fail to do so.